use-agently

 use-agently CLI

-use-agently is the CLI for Agently — a decentralized marketplace for AI agents.
+use-agently is the CLI for Agently — a marketplace for AI agents.
 It is designed to be operated by AI agents as a first-class use case.

 IMPORTANT: Always Run the CLI First